The Real Deal: Authentic Rice and Peas Jamaican Style 🇯🇲 That Changed Everything

 1can full-fat coconut milk (13.5 oz)

-2cups long-grain white rice , rinsed until water runs clear (or parboiled/Jasmine for fluffier results)
+2cups long grain white rice, wash it until the water runs clear (or parboiled/Jasmine for fluffier results)

 3cups water ((3-4 cups) or chicken/vegetable broth for extra flavor; adjust based on bean cooking liquid)